-You will also see the famed Jökulsárlón glacier lagoon, which has made numerous appearances in Hollywood blockbuster films.
+You will also see the famed Jökulsárlón glacier lagoon that has made numerous appearances in Hollywood blockbuster films.
 Snæfellsnes, the peninsula aptly nicknamed "Iceland in miniature," is another highlight of this package.

 You will also have a free day to explore the capital Reykjavík while also the chance to visit Akureyri, the largest city in northern Iceland, with an included flight.
 From there, you'll investigate the cratered landscape of the Lake Mývatn area and the strange, elf-blessed formations of lava rocks.

 All your accommodation is included in this travel package.
-You'll be able to customise your trip with additional activities to suit your interests, whether you want to make your vacation a haven of relaxation, or cram every evening with something fun.
+You'll be able to customize your trip with additional activities to suit your interests, whether you want to make your vacation a haven of relaxation or cram every evening with something fun.

-Don't miss out on this full tour of Iceland, including a one-of-a-kind ice cave!
+Don't miss out on this all-encompassing itinerary of Iceland, including a one-of-a-kind ice cave tour!
 Check availability by choosing a date.

 Welcome to Iceland!
 Your winter adventure begins as soon as you step outside and the refreshing winter chill envelopes you.
 Be sure to layer up!